-NOTE: If a TEOM is used for PM measurement, proportioning of emission factors and rates per phase according to Appendix A, variables shall have subscript added to determine the relevancy of phase i.e. $E{T(P1)}$ indicates Total particulate emissions for Phase 1 and $E{g/hr(P2)}$ indicates emissions factor in grams per hour for Phase 2.
+NOTE: If a TEOM is used for PM measurement, proportioning of emission factors and rates per phase according to Appendix A, variables will have subscript added to determine the relevancy of phase i.e. $E{T(P1)}$ indicates Total particulate emissions for Phase 1 and $E{g/hr(P2)}$ indicates emissions factor in grams per hour for Phase 2.

 - 12.1.
 Emission Calculations.
 Particulate matter, carbon dioxide, and carbon monoxide shall be calculated using the following methodology and reported in grams per hour, grams per kilogram and pounds per million British Therma Unit (Btu) per hour based on heat output: - 12.1.1.
-Two (2) PM measurements shall be reported - 12.1.1.1.
+Two PM measurements shall be reported - 12.1.1.1.
 60-minute reporting.
-Emissions from the first sixty (60) minutes shall be reported.
-The 60-minute periods begins at match light (the start of the test run).
+Emissions from the first sixty minutes shall be reported.
+The 60-minute periods begins at match light.
 60-minute data shall be collected and reported as a separate ASTM 2515-11 train or the TEOM (if applicable) data calculated per the SOP. - 12.1.1.2.
 Integrated Result.
-The results two (2), dual ASTM E2515-11 trains, shall be presented as single integrated value for the test run.
-Data from individual trains shall be reported per ASTM 2515 requirements. - 12.2.
+The results two, dual ASTM E2515-11 trains, shall integrate into a single result the appliance performance over the six phases of this test method's operational protocol. - 12.2.
 Particulate Matter Emissions Rates.
-After completing the test, the laboratory shall determine the particulate matter emissions rate Er in accordance with ASTM E2515-11 for each test run.
-Emission data shall be reported in grams per hour, gram per kilogram, and pounds per million BTU output If using ASTM E2515-11 procedures to determine the one-hour data PM emission rate data, calculations for the first hour of operation shall be reported in grams per hour, gram per kilogram, and pounds per million BTU output. - 12.3.Nomenclature
+After the test is completed determine the particulate matter emissions rate E_r in accordance with ASTM E2515-11 for each test run.
+If using ASTM E2515-11 for one-hour data, prepare calculations for each first hour of operation.

+12.3.
+Nomenclature